YugabyteDB-Samples/pizza-store-kong-mesh/multi-region/multi-region-deployment-guide.md

 ## Termination

-To stop the Kong Mesh with all the application processes, do the following:
+To stop the Kong Mesh with all the application processes, do the following on every VM:
 ```shell
 pkill -9 -f kuma
 pkill -9 -f java